 Head chef Nabil Ansari (Firebird), who was part of the original Sunda team, stays true to that ethos.
 Ansari’s offering includes a dry jungle curry served with idli (rice cakes made with a fermented batter of rice, lentils and fenugreek seeds) and a turmeric-and-coconut jasmine rice with confit anchovy.
 Plus, he kept the Sunda classic pie tee pastry thimbles (a Nyonya tart that was a staple of Nguyen’s menu).

 Ansari, who is originally from the state of Maharashtra in western India, also incorporates elements like sambal hijau (also known as sambal ijo, a green chilli paste from Indonesia).
 He’s passionate about creating sambals and pastes the traditional way, hand-pounded with a mortar and pestle.

-The fit-out, a collaboration between Kerstin Thompson Architects and Figureground is a not-so-sly nod to this period of uncertainty.
-Rough brickwork, internal aluminium scaffolding and plywood accents clearly reference a construction site.
+The fit-out, a collaboration between Kerstin Thompson Architects and Figureground, feaures rough brickwork, internal aluminium scaffolding and plywood accents clearly reference a construction site.
 The room has a restrained energy – you won’t have to yell to make conversation.
-Downstairs, there are two 16-seat communal tables and five coveted spots at the bar, where you can watch young chef Khanh Nguyen do his thing.
-A roomier mezzanine is upstairs.
+Downstairs, there are small tables for individual groups and coveted spots at the bar.
+Upstairs, there’s a roomier mezzanine where you’re encouraged to drop in for cocktails, wine and snacks.

 The French-Italo-Australian wine list looks beyond rieslings and other crisp whites usually paired with Asian food.
-Local highlights include Commune of Buttons’ pinot noir, Cullen’s cabernet merlot and Jamsheed’s Illaj syrah.
+Local highlights have included Commune of Buttons’ pinot noir, Cullen’s cabernet merlot and Jamsheed’s Illaj syrah.